workfloworchestrator/orchestrator-core/README.md

 ## Installation (Development)

-You can develop on teh core in 2 ways; as a standalone project, or if you build a project that uses the pypi package of the core you can use a cool symlink trick to get 2 editable projects.
+You can develop on the core in 2 ways; as a standalone project, or if you build a project that uses the pypi package of the core you can use a cool symlink trick to get 2 editable projects.

 *Step 1:*